sujirou/BitUnlocker/README.md

 ## Credits

-**Microsoft STORM** for the original BitUnlocker research and vulnerability disclosure.
+**Microsoft STORM (Netanel Ben Simon and Alon Leviev)** for the original BitUnlocker research and vulnerability disclosure.

 ---